 There are many types of vehicles and conversions, so it’s important to know which one suits you best.

-As I said, at the beginning of the post, we started with a Trafic L2, with homemade conversion and switched to a Citroen Jumper Globescout Plus, with professional factory conversion.
+As I said at the beginning of the post, we started with a Trafic L2 with a homemade conversion and switched to a Citroen Jumper Globescout Plus with a professional factory conversion.
 I’ll tell you in more detail in another post.

-What I mean is that you should take the minimum amount of resources that it takes for you to comfortably travel by van.
+What I mean is that you should take the minimum amount of resources that it takes for you to travel by van comfortably.

 One of our recommendations for traveling by van regarding food is that you buy plastic containers.
 It’s the best way to keep the bugs out of your food.

-Yes and no is my answer, hehehe.
+Yes and no is my answer, hehe.
 It depends on your van, the length of your trip, and the amenities you are looking for.

 The prohibitions of each country must also be taken into account.
-In France we are very lucky, there are many free places that are enabled for vans and motor-homes.
+In France, we are fortunate; many free places are enabled for vans and motor homes.

-There are also some people who sleep more peacefully at night if they are in a campsite.
+Some people sleep more peacefully at night if they are at a campsite.

-There are countries that have specific locations for vans and motorhomes.
-These places are usually cheap, less than 10 euros per van and they have water, electricity, bathrooms, and showers.
+Some countries have specific locations for vans and motorhomes.
+These places are usually cheap, less than 10 euros per van, and they have water, electricity, bathrooms, and showers.

-You can use the Park4night app to find your place to sleep for free or paid.
+You can use the Park4night app to find your place to sleep for free or for pay.

-- If you go camping, you have to find out what time the barrier closes.
-Most starting at 23 hours you won’t usually be able to get in or out with your vehicle.
-But if you haven’t booked online, you have to make sure the reception is open.
+- If you go camping, you must find out when the barrier closes.
+Most close at 11 pm; you won’t usually be able to get in or out with your vehicle.
+So, if you haven’t booked online, you must ensure the reception is open.

-- In France, there are paid areas for “camping cars” (vans and motorhomes) that you can book online.
+- There are paid areas for “camping cars” (vans and motorhomes) that you can book online in France.

-How to park your van is one of those tips that seem obvious, but that makes sense.
+How to park your van is one of those tips that seem obvious but make sense.

 Things that happen at night in a van

 Having the flashlight handy is something you’re going to learn when you’re riding a van.
-The flashlight is used to go to the bathroom at night, to keep away animals, to see out when you hear a noise, etc.
+The flashlight is used to go to the bathroom at night, keep away from animals, see out when you hear a noise, etc.